What to See in Rome in 3 Days

 Take the “Cordonata” stairs that lead to Via del Teatro Marcello and stay on the left side of the street.
 In less than 10 minutes you'll get to Santa María in Cosmedin, where the Mouth of Truth is found.

 Once you’ve visited the church, cross the river Tiber and you’ll find yourself in Trastevere, one of Rome’s most charming neighborhoods.
-The atmosphere is very authentic and the restaurants are good and have very affordable prices.
-You can finish by having an ice cream in Santa Maria in Trastevere square.
+The atmosphere is very lively and the restaurants are good quality and have very affordable prices.
+You can finish by having an ice cream in Santa Maria in Trastevere Square.

 If your flight doesn’t leave until late, we recommend going to the ruins of the Circus Maximus or the Baths of Caracalla.

-If you want to thoroughly explore the city but prefer to do so not by foot, the Rome tourist bus is the perfect option for seeing the main sites in total comfort.
+If you want to enjoy the city to the fullest but prefer not to do it on foot, the Rome tourist bus is the ideal option to visit the main places of interest in complete comfort.

 If you’ve already done our 3-day Rome itinerary and you've got more time, why not check out our list of the most important museums or catacombs?
 Rome is such an impressive and unique city that visitors will be organizing their next trip to the city before it has even ended.